 Life is more hectic than ever.
 We are pulled in so many directions at once and we need to be able to find our zen and get re-centered quickly.
-It would be nice to be able to do a full meditation or yoga class whenever things get crazy stressful but that’s just not always practical.
+I feel immediate overwhelm at times when I look at my daily planner, but I know I can find my zen again.
+It would be nice to be able to have Jason Momoa come give me a full body swedish massage, or do a full meditation or yoga class whenever things get crazy stressful but that’s just not always practical.
+As a coach my clients are always looking for quick fixes and easy hacks to quickly get from stressed to zen.
+These tips below not only work for my clients, they work for me (and my kids) too.
 Here are 5 quick ways to find your zen on busy days.

 Create a Focal Point

 When things are crazy at work do you notice your eyes drifting to the picture of your family on your desk?
 This is one way to find your zen.
 It’s calming to have a focal point photo or image on your phone or computer, even a photo in your wallet to turn to when things get hectic.
 This helps you shift your mode from cray to zen.
 Another focal point to use is a mantra.
 This is just a brief word saying that you can repeat to yourself when you’re ready to go postal.
 A few mantras to consider are:

 - I am peace, I am love

 - I can handle this

 My grandmother’s mantra was just simply “Jesus.”
 She’d repeat it over and over like she was willing him to walk through the door and take her stresses away.
 I copy her style and just say “Peace” or “Love” on repeat sometimes, whichever essence I want to bring it at the time.

 Deep Breathing Exercise

 OK Stop.
 Relax your shoulders.
 Relax your jaw.
 Relax your brow.
 Take a deep breath in for four counts.
 Hold it for four counts.
 Release it for four counts.
 How do you feel?
 Good, now do it 3 more times.